ACTIVE CUSTOMERS

 Butterfly Pleat

-The Goblet and Cartridge Pleats are formed with a stiff material wrapped in fabric.
-The difference between these two, is that the Goblet Pleat is tacked at the base, while the Cartridge Pleat is not.
+The Goblet and Cartridge Pleats are formed with a stiff material rolled and placed in the top opening of the pleat.
+The difference between these two, is the Goblet Pleat is tacked at the base, while the Cartridge Pleat is not.

-The Butterfly Pleat is another THREE PRONG pleat, similar to the Pinch Pleat style, but the outer two prongs are tacked to either side.
+The Butterfly Pleat is another THREE PRONG pleat, similar to the Pinch Pleat style, however the outer two prongs are tacked down on either side.

 These first three pleats are a great choice for stationary side panels.